top of page

 Checking for hidden sugars is crucial because they can wreak havoc on your health in several ways.

-Lastly, hidden sugars can exacerbate menopausal symptoms such as hot flashes and mood swings, making this phase of life even more challenging to navigate.
+Hidden sugars can also exacerbate menopausal symptoms such as hot flashes and mood swings, making it even more challenging to navigate.

 By being vigilant about reading food labels and choosing whole, unprocessed foods whenever possible, you can avoid the pitfalls of hidden sugars and support your health during menopause.